Options within Co-op

 For definitions and details, consult the Cooperative Education Student Handbook or your faculty co-op adviser.
 In the handbook, look for a section titled "Experiential Explorations Program (EEP)."

-As of April 2020, co-op student handbooks have not been updated to reflect the additional Experiential Explorations options in Upskilling and Project Work.
+As of July 2022, the IT co-op student handbook has not yet been updated to reflect the additional Experiential Explorations options in Upskilling and Project Work.
 For more on those, visit the Experiential Explorations Program site (UC credentials required).

 The COVID-19 Experiential Explorations Program (EEP) was designed with students at the forefront to ensure meaningful, transcribed experiences that align with professional pursuits.
 The COVID-19 Experiential Explorations Program (EEP) opportunities were developed as an emergency measure to combat the co-op vacancies which erupted from the COVID-19 pandemic.
 They represent a suite of unique work-integrated learning and professional development activities that embrace flexibility, diversity and creativity.